 Like many brands right now, you may be cutting back on marketing spend, so it’s important your service delivery and customer experience is surpassing expectation.
 Customers will do the talking if their experience is a positive one (or a negative one for that matter).

 Firstly, communicating on your website that you offer same-day dispatch with next-day delivery will convert visitors into buyers.
 The price of that service matters too.
-When you outsource your fulfilment to James and James, you can offer up a variety of courier options to give customers even more choice.
-Our clients tell us this has boosted their conversions and positions them with larger retailers.
+When you outsource your fulfilment to a partner, such as James and James, you can offer up a variety of courier options to give customers even more choice.
+Their clients tell them this has boosted their conversions and positions them with larger retailers.

 Secondly, with online shopping (particularly fashion), returns are likely.
 There’s no physical trying on aspect and consumers have more time with the item to assess whether they actually need it.
 Processing those returns in-house can be costly, not just in monetary terms, but time too.
-James and James manages the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.
+A third-party logistics partner will manage the whole returns service for you; inspecting damaged items, initiating refunds, sending out replacements – all of it.

 Always plan ahead.
 It wasn’t raining when Noah built the ark.- Richard Cushing

-Merchandise, fulfillment, and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
-Now is a good time to set up your outsourced fulfillment if you haven’t already.
+Merchandise, fulfilment, and shipping have been major concerns of all brands of all sizes over the past few months – but they don’t have to be moving forward.
+Now is a good time to set up your outsourced fulfilment if you haven’t already.